rahulshankariyer/MLB_Web_Scraping/README.md

         # Join the single player's stats with the overall dataset
         final_df = pd.concat([final_df,temp_df],ignore_index = True)

+### Step 9:

-Each page however, contains only 50 players.
-But there are 347 in the list and hence, to extract the data of all 347 players, all the URLs need to be recreated so that all the data from player 1 to 347 can be scraped in increments of 50, using the same code above.
+This will get the stats on each page which contains only 50 players.
+To extract the data of all 347 players in the MLB 2022 season, the data from all the page URLs have to be scraped.
+All the URLs need to be recreated so that all the data from player 1 to 347 can be scraped in increments of 50, using the same code above.

     # Looping through each page to capture all 347 players in the league, 50 players at a time
     for i in range(1,347,50):